throughputer/estimator_lib/EstimatorAPI.md

   - **Object**: An entity used to train the Estimator Model or to be estimated by the Estimator, characterized by a set of values.
   - **Training Object**: An Object presented to train the Estimator.
   - **Non-training Object**: An Object presented to be estimated.
-  - **Training Value**: The correct characterization of a Training Object, presented to the Estimator along with the Training Object.
+  - **Training Value**: The correct classification (or other property prediction) of a Training Object, presented to the Estimator along with the Training Object.
   - **Feature Vector**: A set of values characterizing an object, included with both Training and Non-Training Objects.
-  - **Estimate**: The resulting characterization from the Estimator for an Object.
+  - **Estimate**: The resulting classification (or other property prediction) from the Estimator for an Object.
   - **Estimate Value Range**: The range of values supported by the Estimator (depending on the specific hardware implementation).
-(The API supports 0..255, but the implementation may be more limited.)
+The API supports 0..255, but the present implementation is limited to 0..3.)
   - **Numeric Object**: An Object for which the Training Values in the dataset are numeric.
   - **Labeled Object**: An Object for which the Training Values in the dataset are label strings.
   - **Probabilistic Object**: \[*Note that Probabilistic Objects are not supported in the current Estimator but can be [requested](mailto:tech@throughputer.com)*\] An Object for which to produce not just a single-value estimate, but several most-probable values with a Probability for each.